Ssatyr/python-react-test/README.md

 2. Place the downloaded `credentials.json` file in the `backend` directory.

+3. Paste your form ID in main.py.

-3. Build the Docker images:
+4. Build the Docker images:

    ```sh
    docker-compose build
    ```

-4. Start the Docker containers:
+5. Start the Docker containers:

    ```sh
    docker-compose up